bhochhi/think-guide/README.md

 * It doesn't matter how slowly you go, as long as you do not stop.
 * If you want something you never had then you must do something you never did.
 * Take risks: if you win, you will be happy; if you lose, you will be wise.
-*

 ####[Thinking like an architect!!](https://github.com/bhochhi/think-guide/wiki/Thinking-like-an-architect)

-Never forget to ask your customer, why they think they need a given requirement for their solution?
-The other way to put this is to ask what is the problem?
-This is very important question to ask as an architect.
-For instance, a problem could be just solution needed to be very fast.
-And customer might give you the requirement as solution needed to be implemented in certain language or platform.
-If you know the problem you can suggest other viable solutions, which could be more effective, cheaper and better then original requirement.
-So, Its very important to know the intended value of the requested feature or requirement.
-Knowing the value, also helps to prioritize the featues.